 - really does look like a bullet-proof vest, so we’d keep the Adidas logo visible

-- adidas Weighted Vest has been designed and developed with input from our top athletes to bring you the optimum vest on the market to effectively ramp...
+- The premium adidas weighted vest has been designed and developed with input from adidas' athletes to bring you the optimum vest on the market to...

-- The secure Velcro straps and elasticated buckle provide a comfortable and tailored fit, suitable for chest sizes from 38 Inch to 50 Inch
+- The secure velcro straps and elasticated buckle provide a comfortable and tailored fit, suitable for chest sizes from 38 to 50 Inch

-- There are 8 ergonomically placed weight packs, totalling 10 kg (more than 1.5 stone), strategically placed around the upper body to ensure correct...
+- There are eight ergonomically placed weight packs, totalling 10 kg (more than 1.5 stone), strategically placed around the upper body to ensure correct...

 - These weight packs can be individually removed from the vest to give you enough flexibility to tailor the intensity of your workout

 - A fully breathable lining with ventilation panels helps to wick sweat away to keep you cool and dry so you can focus on your training; with the weight...